Accounting and finance are great career choices that offer flexibility in job stability and global opportunities.

 7. DISTED College

 Located within the UNESCO World Heritage City of Georgetown in Penang, DISTED College provides a vibrant environment for living and learning.
-Awarded a 5-star rating from the 2016/2017 Malaysian Quality Evaluation System particularly in the areas of Social Science, Business and Law, DISTED has also produced ACCA students with scores that surpass the global passing rate.
+Awarded 5 stars from MyQuest RATING in 2018/2019, DISTED has also produced ACCA students with scores that surpass the global passing rate.

 8. Taylor’s College